 During the past year, our management team continued to find new ways to make our office more efficient and enhance the professional reputation the APA continues to enjoy.
 Our achievements are described in Section I of this report.
 General information on the operations of our office also appears in that section.

-Pursuant to the provisions of Section 2-92 of the General Statutes, this report includes recommendations in Section II for your consideration during the upcoming legislative session.
+Pursuant to the provisions of Section 2-92 of the General Statutes, this report usually includes recommendations in Section II for your consideration during the upcoming legislative session.
+Thank you for passing legislation that implemented 39 of our past recommendations since 2017.
+While we did not present any formal recommendations this year, we included one technical correction for your consideration.

 Occasionally, we are asked, "Who audits the auditors?"
 Generally Accepted Government Auditing Standards (GAGAS) mandate that governmental audit organizations have an external quality control review assessment, known as a peer review, every three years.
-To comply with this requirement, our office participates in the peer review program sponsored by the National Association of State Auditors, Comptrollers and Treasurers (NASACT).
+To comply with this requirement, our office participates in the peer review program administered by the National Association of State Auditors, Comptrollers and Treasurers (NASACT).
 Under this program, NASACT provides a team of qualified government auditors from other states as well as the federal government to conduct a review of our quality control procedures.
 NASACT selects the teams from a pool of volunteer auditors that each participating state audit organization is obligated to provide.